SyncfusionExamples/How-to-create-a-SegmentedControl-with-your-custom-view/README.md

     }
 }
 ```
-# How to create a SegmentedControl with your custom view
+## Create a SegmentedControl with custom view

 SegmentedControl provides support to add any custom view as their segment by populating collections of custom views as ItemsSource.